CONTENTS

 treatment

 - AIVR is generally benign (degeneration into VT/VF is rare).
+Close observation is usually sufficient, as AIVR should spontaneously transition to sinus rhythm.

-- Traditional antiarrhythmic therapy such as amiodarone is not indicated and might be dangerous (it might theoretically slow down the AIVR and perhaps even lead to asystole).
+- ⚠️ Traditional antiarrhythmic therapy such as amiodarone is not indicated and might be dangerous (it might theoretically slow down the AIVR and perhaps even lead to asystole).

-- If treatment is needed, preferred therapy may be atropine or glycopyrrolate (to speed up the AV node and thereby achieve capture of the ventricles from above).
+- If treatment is needed, the preferred therapy may be atropine or glycopyrrolate (to speed up the AV node and thereby achieve capture of the ventricles from above).

 Ventricular parasystole occurs when there is an ectopic ventricular focus firing at a regular interval that is protected from depolarization by an entrance block.